 Important note: The player loses if the dealer has blackjack and the player has a total of 21, which is not blackjack.

 If the dealer’s up-card is an Ace, players are offered insurance.
 Insurance is an additional wager betting that the dealer does indeed have blackjack.
 A player may wager up to half of the original bet by placing cheques on the Insurance Line.
 At this time, any player dealt blackjack can immediately be paid dollar for dollar on their wager by saying “even money,” regardless of the dealer hole card

 The dealer then closes insurance with a hand signal and checks the hole card.
 If the dealer does indeed have blackjack, insurance pays 2 to 1, and the hand is over.
 If the dealer does not have blackjack, the insurance wager loses and the hand continues.

 If a player’s first two cards are of equal value, the player has the option of splitting them to create two separate hands.
 When splitting, an additional wager equal to the original bet must be made, and a hand signal (two fingers spread apart) must be given to the dealer.
 The player will play the first hand until satisfied, give a stand hand signal, and then complete the second hand.
+Players may split like cards three times (for a total of four hands); however, a pair of Aces may only be split once (for a total of two hands).
 When splitting Aces, the player receives only one card for each hand.